 Diabetes and footcare

-Good footcare is very important for diabetics, as foot-related complications are common for those who suffer from the condition.
-Foot ulcers for example, which affect as many as 10% of diabetics, can all too easily escalate from small blisters and wounds to a need for (no exaggeration!) amputation.
-Even small ulcers on the foot can represent a serious risk: they may heal extremely slowly and need sustained treatment to cure.
+For diabetics, good footcare is very important, as foot-related complications are common for those who suffer from the condition.
+Foot ulcers for example, which affect as many as 1 out of 10 people with diabetes, can all too easily develop from blisters and small wounds, resulting in (no exaggeration!) the threat of amputation.
+Even small ulcers on the foot can represent a serious risk: they may heal extremely slowly and need rigorous treatment to cure.

 Why is foot care important?

-If blood glucose levels are too high over a long period of time, the result can be a condition called diabetic neuropathy (nerve damage ) or loss of circulation in the hands and feet.
-If the nerves in the feet or legs are damaged, the feet can become numb, meaning that foot problems may not be noticed until they have become serious.
-It’s therefore essential to have regular foot examinations.
+The presence of high blood glucose levels over a long period of time may result in a condition called diabetic neuropathy (damage to the nerves) or loss of circulation in the extremities of the body.
+If the nerves in the feet or legs are damaged, the feet can lose sensation and become numb.
+In fact, it is relatively common for people with diabetes to not feel foot problems until they have become serious – so it’s essential to have regular foot examinations.

 Top tips for healthy feet

-- Have a quality foot check by a qualified person at least once a year.
+- Have a quality foot check by an appropriately trained person at least once a year.

-- If you are at increased risk of foot problems, make sure you regularly see specialist podiatrist or other medically quailed practitioner for expert advice.
+- If you are at increased risk of foot problems, make sure you have been referred to a foot protection service or specialist podiatrist for expert advice.

-- Check your feet every day for signs of redness, hard skin or changes in shape.
+- Check your feet every day - look for any signs of redness, pain, build-up of hard skin or changes in the shape of your feet.

 - Look after your toenails.

-- Avoid using corn-removing plasters or blades as these can damage healthy skin.
+- Do not use corn-removing plasters or blades as these can damage healthy skin.

-- Avoid garters and stockings, or socks with elastic tops, as they can restrict circulation.
+- Garters and stockings or socks with elastic tops should also be avoided because they may restrict the circulation.

 - Know who to call at the first sign of any new foot problem.